balciozan/MBL_OzanBalci/README.md

 <br/>

 ## Web Scrapping Homework
-'Rank, Name, Year, Duration' information of the Top 50 Movies of IMDB has been scrapped from the IMBD website and written in a .csv file.
+'Rank, Name, Year, Duration' information of the Top 50 Movies of IMDB has been scrapped from the IMDB website and written in a .csv file.

 Unsolved Problems are:
 - Since ',' is a seperator in .csv, movie names which include ',' are seperated to different shells involuntarily.